c3lang/c3-web/src/content/docs/Language Common/optionals-essential.md

 ## Interfacing with C

-For C the interface to C3:
+To create functions in C that properly interface with C3's Optional system whenever a C function needs to return a C3 Optional of type `T?`:

-- The `Excuse` in the Optional of type `fault` is returned as the regular return.
+- The C function must return `c3fault_t` (not `T`), which corresponds to the potential `Excuse` (the `fault`) of the C3 Optional.
-- The result in the Optional is passed by reference.
+- Simultaneously, the actual value of the Optional of C3 type `T?` (if any) must be set via an output pointer of C type `T*`.

 For example: